zulfgani/featherlite-controls/README.md

 # FeatherLite Controls
 FeatherLite Controls allows you to reposition, enable or disable various design elements hooked to action locations.

+## Downloading for the first time
+If downloading the plugin for the first time then please download from the [Latest Releases](https://github.com/zulfgani/featherlite-controls/releases/latest) page instead of the green button above.

 ## Header Controls
 Control header layout, menu position.